dimitri-nicolo/calico/master/security/threat-detection-and-prevention/suspicious-IPs.md

 #### Pull or push threat feeds?

 {{site.prodname}} supports both push and pull methods for updating threat feeds.
 Use the **pull method** for fully automated threat feed updates without user intervention.
-Use the **push method** for manually updating a threat feed; for example, threat feeds not available over HTTP/HTTPS), or to fit your own schedule.
+Use the **push method** to schedule your own updates or if your threat feed is not available over HTTP(S).

 #### Suspicious IPs: test before you block